Workflow

 date picker for scheduled tasks in Blitzit

-Example: If you schedule a task tomorrow, it will be found at the bottom of This Week column.
-The next day that task will automatically move to your Today column.
+If you schedule a task for tomorrow, it will appear at the bottom of the This Week column.

 Recurring Schedules